fjing1/geoDistLRUCache/README.md

 On Nov 1st, I added the check consistency for the replication part in replication.py and main.py, the idea I had is for multiple secondary database or cache available, pick the highest consistent ones.
 In the future, I am thinking adding a manager to coordinate the secondary picks.

+Nov 4th, distributed operating system would be a use case for such caching.
+Adding an issue for this.